-I am working with Dr. Antonio Loro to raise awareness and funds for total hip replacement surgery for affected young adults on the waitlist at CoRSU here in Uganda.
+I am supporting Dr. Antonio Loro to raise awareness and funds for total hip replacement surgery for affected young adults on the waitlist at CoRSU here in Uganda.
+In his own words:

 There is a moment when the painkillers can not help anymore.
 The only solution resides in surgery.
 In particular, the diseased joint has to be replaced with an intervention that is called Total Hip Replacement (THR).
 This is a major operation, risky in these special patients but feasible here even in Uganda.
 The facilities are there as well the surgical skills.
 The obstacle is the cost of the procedure which stands at about USD 5.000 for one hip.
 Remember that bilateral hip involvement is not unusual, being present in about one-third of the cases.

 Currently, I have more than 10 patients on my waiting list, their age ranging from 17 to 28 years.
 Their only hope is to find good Samaritans who can pay for the life-changing surgery they badly need.

 Hip before surgery